-The Branch creates impairment allowances for impaired loans promptly and appropriately.
+It is our policy that each operating company in HSBC creates impairment allowances for impaired advances promptly and appropriately.

-Impairment and Credit Risk Mitigation
+Impairment & Credit Risk Mitigation

 The existence of collateral has an impact when calculating impairment on individually assessed impaired loans.
-When the Branch no longer expect to recover the principal and interest due on a loan in full or in accordance with the original terms and conditions, it is assessed for impairment.
-If exposures are secured, the current net realizable value of the collateral will be taken into account when assessing the need for an impairment allowance.
-No impairment allowance is recognized in cases where all amounts due are expected to be settled in full on realization of the collateral.
+When we no longer expect to recover the principal and interest due on a loan in full or in accordance with the original terms and conditions, it is assessed for impairment.
+If exposures are secured, the current net realisable value of the collateral will be taken into account when assessing the need for an impairment allowance.
+No impairment allowance is recognised in cases where all amounts due are expected to be settled in full on realisation of the collateral.